MUSICAL WAINSGATE

 Richard ASHWORTH (1822-1892)

-Born in Wadsworth, Richard Ashworth lived in Old Town for most of his life, and was at various times a weaver, carter and farmer.
-He was the first secretary of Wainsgate Musical Society, established in 1843, which formed the basis of the chapel choir, of which he was a member.
+Richard was the first secretary of Wainsgate Musical Society, established in 1843, which formed the basis of the chapel choir, of which he was a member.
 He married Grace Ingham in 1847, and they had nine children (Sarah, James, William, Edwin, Ann, John, Mary Jane, Albert Richard and Alice).

-All were members of the choir, and the total length of service in Wainsgate Choir of these nine brothers and sisters totalled 406 years, with their youngest daughter Alice Ashworth, noted for her rich contralto voice, serving for 63 years from the age of eleven until her death in 1943.
+All were members of the choir, and the total length of service in Wainsgate Choir of these nine brothers and sisters totalled 406 years, with their youngest daughter Alice Ashworth, ‘noted for her rich contralto voice’, serving for 63 years from the age of eleven until her death in 1943.
 James Ashworth played the harmonium, which was installed in 1866, and was Choirmaster prior to his younger brother Albert Richard Ashworth taking over.
-Richard, Grace and Alice are buried in plot A495.

 Albert Richard ASHWORTH (1863-1933)